chelzpretz/PCM2018/README.md

 Week Three - Generalized linear models (GLS)
 Week Four - Fitting and evaluating alternative models
 Week Five - Stretching the tree: evolutionary rates and models of continours traint evolution
-Week Six - Ornstein-Uhlenback
+Week Six - Effects of traits on lineage diversification
-Week Seven - Multivariate vs univariate; and accounting for intraspecific variation and error
+Week Seven - Ornstein-Uhlenback
-Week Eight - Phylogenetic diversity and phylogenetic methods in community ecology part I.
+Week Eight - Multivariate vs univariate; and accounting for intraspecific variation and error
-Week Nine - Phylogenetic diversity and phylogenetic methods in community ecology part II.
+Week Nine - Phylogenetic diversity and phylogenetic methods in community ecology part I.
-Week Ten - Effects of traits on lineage diversification.
+Week Ten - Phylogenetic diversity and phylogenetic methods in community ecology part II.

 ### **Project** This folder will contain inspired projects for the material that will be covered in the course.
 This folder will be updated as the semester continues.